1token-tech/onetoken/readme.md

 ```
 Then use ots with `import ots` in python script.

-Then use ots with `import ots` in python script.

 ### Example

 Try Quote and Account class, the code is in './example'